Gbengacode/react-tutorial/README.md

 # Project Description

-> This is the first project of the Math Magicians application.
-I design the interface needed to develop a React application.
-In the project, I will develop the actual application.
+> This is a follow up tutorial on React-tutorial

 ## Built With